cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 Here is how ``WiseFlow`` looks in the CDAP Console:

 .. image:: _images/wise_flow.png
-   :width: 6in

 Batch Processing of Logs with WiseWorkflow
 ==========================================
-Wise executes every ten minutes a Map/Reduce job that computes the bounce counts of the web pages seen in the Web server access logs.
+Wise executes every ten minutes a MapReduce job that computes the bounce counts of the web pages seen in the Web server access logs.

-The ``BounceCountsMapReduce`` class defines the Map/Reduce job to run.
+The ``BounceCountsMapReduce`` class defines the MapReduce job to run.
 It extends ``AbstractMapReduce`` and overrides the two methods ``configure()`` and ``beforeSubmit()``.
 The ``configure()`` method is defined as::